zicoabhidey/Data_Visualization_Toolbox/README.md

 10. Histogram
 11. Regression Plot
 12. Word Cloud (From Andreas Mueller)
-13. Folium Map and Clustering (Github does not show maps [view in nbviewer](https://nbviewer.jupyter.org/github/zicoabhidey/Data_Visualization_Toolbox/blob/master/folium.ipynb))
+13. Folium Map and Clustering (Github does not show maps. <a href="https://nbviewer.jupyter.org/github/zicoabhidey/Data_Visualization_Toolbox/blob/master/folium.ipynb" target="_blank">view in nbviewer</a>)

 ## Instruction
 This is jupyter notebook.
 Install jupyterlab to view and run it.